-• Executive Summary presents a brief summary of the project; summarizes the impacts and mitigation measures; identifies areas of known controversy, including issues raised by agencies and the public; and identifies unresolved issues.
-The Executive Summary also summarizes the proposed Project's growth-inducing impacts, cumulative impacts, significant and unavoidable impacts, and significant irreversible impacts.

-- Chapter 1, Introduction, explains the purpose of this SEIR, and discusses the environmental review process. - Chapter 2, Project Description, describes the proposed Project and updated information related to future projects that may be tiered under the PEIR. - Chapter 3, Impact Analysis, consists of sections containing the environmental analysis for each environmental topic (e.g., aesthetics, air quality, noise).
+- Executive Summary presents a brief summary of the project; summarizes the impacts and mitigation measures; identifies areas of known controversy, including issues raised by agencies and the public; and identifies unresolved issues.
+The Executive Summary also summarizes the proposed Project's growth-inducing impacts, cumulative impacts, significant and unavoidable impacts, and significant irreversible impacts. - Chapter 1, Introduction, explains the purpose of this SEIR, and discusses the environmental review process. - Chapter 2, Project Description, describes the proposed Project and updated information related to future projects that may be tiered under the PEIR. - Chapter 3, Impact Analysis, consists of sections containing the environmental analysis for each environmental topic (e.g., aesthetics, air quality, noise).
 This chapter identifies Project impacts and mitigation measures. - Chapter 4, Alternatives, contains discussion of the project alternatives.
-As allowed by CEQA, most of the impacts of these alternatives are evaluated at a more general level than are the impacts of the proposed Project. - Chapter 5, Other CEQA Considerations, presents the analysis of the proposed project's growth-inducing impacts, a summary of cumulative impacts, and the identification of significant and irreversible, as well as significant and unavoidable environmental changes. - Chapter 6, Report Preparers, lists the SEIR authors, the technical specialists and members of the production team, and other key individuals who assisted in the preparation and review of this SEIR. - Technical appendices with supporting data and information are presented at the end of this SEIR.
+As allowed by CEQA, most of the impacts of these alternatives are evaluated at a more general level than are the impacts of the proposed Project. - Chapter 5, Other CEQA Considerations, presents the analysis of the proposed project's growthinducing impacts, a summary of cumulative impacts, and the identification of significant and irreversible, as well as significant and unavoidable environmental changes. - Chapter 6, Report Preparers, lists the SEIR authors, the technical specialists and members of the production team, and other key individuals who assisted in the preparation and review of this SEIR. - Technical appendices with supporting data and information are presented at the end of this SEIRAppendix A, Comments on the NOP, provides the Notice of Preparation and scoping comments that were received in response. - Appendix B, Air Quality Modeling, provides the assumptions on which the air quality analysis is based. - Appendix C, Animal and Plant Species List, was obtained from the California Department of Fish and Wildlife, California Native Plant Society, and the U.S. Fish and Wildlife Service, and provides a list of the special-status plant and wildlife species identified as having recorded occurrences and/or the potential to occur in the Project vicinity. - Appendix D, Water Supply Assessment, provides the analysis of water supply for the Project. - Appendix E, Comments on the Draft Subsequent Environmental Impact Report and Responses to Comments, provides reproductions of annotated comment letters and responses to those comments.